berkaybarisalgun/Advanced-URL-shortener/README.md

 ## Installation

 1. Begin by cloning this repository to your local machine.
-2. Fine-tune the H2 database settings within the `application.properties` file.
+2. Configure the H2 database settings within the `application.properties` file.
-3. Kickstart the application by executing the command `mvn spring-boot:run`.
+3. Start the application by executing the command `mvn spring-boot:run`.

 ## API Endpoints